 Call us immediately at 915-500-3643!

-First thing to remember is, stay calm.
-There are many different types of dental emergencies that can happen, sometimes over a period of time, and sometimes they occurs suddenly and without warning.
+The first thing to remember is, stay calm.
+There are many different types of dental emergencies that can happen, sometimes over a period of time, and sometimes they occur suddenly and without warning.
 This article will go over the different types of dental emergencies there are and what you can do about each one.

 A toothache is a pain in or around a tooth that may be caused by:

 - Tooth fracture

 - Repetitive motions, such as chewing gum or grinding teeth

 If the pain is severe or has lasted more than 1-2 days, or you are coming down with a fever, you should see the dentist immediately.
 The only sure way to know what’s causing tooth pain is to see a dentist, who will ask detailed questions about what you’re feeling and perform diagnostic tests, such as x-rays, to try and identify the exact source of the pain.

 Swollen gums are usually caused by cavities, debris between the teeth, periodontal disease, and gingivitis.
 Brushing and flossing your teeth may help to dislodge any material stuck in your teeth.
 You can also rinse your mouth with saltwater to reduce swelling and pain.
 Visiting the doctor immediately is always going to be your best course of action.
 Our friendly staff and dentist will answer any questions you may have.

 If you have suffered from a knocked-out tooth, remember to save the tooth immediately.
 Picking it up only by the crown (top of the tooth) and never touching the tooth by the root so as not to harm it.
 If the tooth has dirt on it only rinse with water, avoiding scrubbing it so that it will not break.
 Teeth are often in a fragile state after being knocked out and if broken, the doctor will not be able to put it back in.